Corporate governance

 Incentive programme 2021/2024

-The Annual General Meeting on 7 May 2021 resolved to issue a maximum of 400,000 warrants.
+The AGM on 7 May 2021 resolved to issue a maximum of 400,000 warrants.
 Each warrant entitles the holder to subscribe for one new ordinary share in the company for SEK 125.10 per ordinary share during the period from 20 June 2024 until the date that follows 30 calendar days thereafter.

-The company’s subsidiary, Genova Fastigheter AB, has subscribed for 400,000 warrants, and Genova Fastigheter AB has, in turn, transferred 400,000 of the warrants to employees and consultants of the company.
+The company’s subsidiary, Genova Fastigheter AB, has subscribed for 400,000 warrants and has in turn, transferred 400,000 warrants to employees and consultants of the company.
 The price (option premium) has been determined using the Black & Scholes valuation model, with the valuation being carried out by Svalner Skatt & Transaktion.

-If all 400,000 warrants are exercised for subscription of 400,000 new ordinary shares, the dilution effect will be approximately 1 percent (calculated on the basis of the number of ordinary shares on the date of the Annual General Meeting 2021).
+If all 400,000 warrants are exercised for subscription of 400,000 new ordinary shares, the dilution effect will be approximately 1 percent (calculated on the basis of the number of ordinary shares on the date of the AGM 2021).

 Articles of Association